Brain & other nervous system cancer

 |Incidence in Minnesota:|

 The incidence of brain cancer in Minnesota has been stable since 1988.
-Unlike other state or regional cancer registries, from 1988 to 2011 the Minnesota Cancer Surveillance System (MCSS) only counted cancers that were microscopically confirmed.
-Since national data indicates that about 10% of brain cancers are diagnosed without tissue confirmation, rates in Minnesota may not be comparable to rates in other states that count brain cancers diagnosed without tissue confirmation.
+Unlike other state or regional cancer registries, from 1988 to 2011 the Minnesota Cancer Reporting System (MCRS) only counted cancers that were microscopically confirmed.
+National data indicates that about 10% of brain cancers are diagnosed without tissue confirmation.
+For 1988-2011, rates in Minnesota may not be comparable to rates in other states that included brain cancers diagnosed without tissue confirmation.
+Starting in 2012, MCRS began collecting data on cancers clinically diagnosed via medical procedures such as radiography that use tools like CT scans or MRI.

 Brain & other nervous system cancer cases in Minnesota

-The rate of brain cancer is about 30% higher among males than females.
-Most recently, the age-adjusted incidence rate of brain cancer was 8.7 new cases per 100,000 males and 6.8 new cases per 100,000 females.
+The rate of brain cancer is about 39% higher among males than females.
+Most recently, the age-adjusted incidence rate of brain cancer was 8.4 new cases per 100,000 males and 5.8 new cases per 100,000 females.
+The increase in 2012 is partly due to the collection of clinically-diagnosed cancers beginning in that year.

 Brain & other nervous system cancer cases in Minnesota, by age